stylify/web/content/blog/code-your-angular-website-faster-with-stylify-css.md

 ```

-If you don't use splitting and everything will not bundled into the `styles.css`, then don't forget to add paths to css files.
+If you don't define multiple bundles, everything will be bundled into the `styles.css`.
+If you define multiple bundles, don't forget to add paths to those generated files into Angular components.

 The last step is to add scripts into the `package.json`: